FootNetwork/footliveclub-mirror-ui/README.md

 This repository simulates a lightweight user interface used to test fallback stream mirrors, alternate routing behavior, and dynamic match display.

-The layout is static and meant for interface prototyping — no actual streams or media content are embedded or referenced.
+The layout is static and meant for interface prototyping — no actual streams or media content are enabled embedded or referenced.

 ---